j-yarbrough/j-yarbrough.github.io/readme.md

     - If no H1, then the title value will be used.
 - includeBreadcrumbs: false will exclude breadcrumbs from the page.

-## Component Short codes
+## Components and Short Codes

-This site is designed to use short codes as much as possible to componentize items.
-These are described below.
+This site is currently being transitioned from using short codes for all componentized items to .webc components.

-### Accordion Group

-Provides controls to operate a group of accordions.
-Paired short code is "accordiongroup"

-#### Arguments

-- Content: Content of the accgroup
-- Label: Label for the group, appears in heading and used for button accessible names
+## .webc components

+All .webc components can be found in the _components folder at the root of the project.

 ### Accordion

-Paired short code is "accordion".

-#### Arguments
-- content: Section hidden by default.
-In between opening and closing code.
-- level: Heading level for accordion.
-Enter a number for the corresponding level or "p" to have it be a paragraph.
+Two versions of this currently exist:

-- Label: Label for the accordion button.
+- <jy-accordion-p> creates an accordion with no heading level for the button
+- <jy-accordion-2> will treat the button as an h2

+**Important:** Each variation requires a @label attribute to designate the visual label and accessible name for the accordion button.
+Example: <jy-acc-2 @label="Accordion Label"></jy-accordion-2>

+### Ebox

+Serves as an emphasis box to highlight content.
+Only one variation:

+- <jy-ebox>

+### Table of Contents

+Will insert a table of contents, displaying a list of all h2's on a page with in-page links Only one variation:

+- <jy-toc>

+**Note:** TOC list is not built as part of the 11ty build but is built using client-side JS.

+## Short codes

+These will be phased out when Justin gets to them, but the ones listed are still used.

-### Form Container
+#### Form Container

 Serves as form tags.

 paired short code is "formcontainer"

-#### Arguments
+**Arguments:**

 - content: Form contents, basically the form.
 - id: ID value for the form container